SalimChehida/Executable_Formal_Inter-DSL_Collaboration/README.md

 We applied the proposed approach to a smart grid case study provided by RTE, the energy transmission company in France.
 The case study involves two DSLs: the first one, named CM-DSL (Configuration Management DSL), focuses on the management of system configurations assigning to a set of applications various infrastructures.
 The second one named SRA-DSL (Security Risk Assessment DSL), is dedicated to security risk assessment.
 The composition and the collaboration of these DSLs allow to manage configurations while dealing with security concerns.

 ## 1. Modeling DSLs and their Collaboration
-In this step, the engineer builds:
-- The abstract syntax of each DSL and the metamodel of their composition using EMF-based modelling tool (Ecore, Xtext, Sirius, GMF, etc.).
-- The BPMN diagrams expressing the collaboration between the DSLs using the BPMN2 Modeler.

 ### 1.1 Requirements
 - Download and install the Eclipse Modeling Framework using the following link (Any recent distribution should work) : <br>